17 Sept 21 – The Waterpark

 By the way, I don’t normally sit with my arms like that, because that would be strange.

-‘Oh my, surely not, you’re so brave,’ she swooned.
+‘Oh my, surely not, you’re so brave,’ Diane swooned.

 ‘Don’t even think about stopping me,’ I said.
 She didn’t, so I had to go.